ParallelMaths/parallel/pages/9-25-easter-challenges.md

 ^^^ hint id=7
 ![](/resources/9-25-easter-challenges/7-semicircles-answer.png){image align="right"}
 Choose units so that the two semicircles have radius 1.
-We let `x` be the side length of the square in the upper diagram, and `y` be the side lengths of the squares in the second diagram.
+We let `x` be the side length of the square in the first diagram, and `y` be the side lengths of the squares in the second diagram.
 ^^^

 ---

 ![](/resources/9-25-easter-challenges/7-semicircles-answer.png){image align="right"}
 We choose units so that the two semicircles have radius 1.
-We let `x` be the side length of the square in the upper diagram, and `y` be the side lengths of the squares in the second diagram.
+We let `x` be the side length of the square in the first diagram, and `y` be the side lengths of the squares in the second diagram.

 By Pythagoras’ Theorem, we have `x^2 + (1/2 x)^2 = 1` and `y^2 + y^2 = 1`.
 That is `5/4 x^2 = 1` and `2y^2 = 1`.
 Therefore `x^2 = 4/5` and `y^2 = 1/2`.